Journalism

 JOUR 605 Magazine Publication Lab (Units: 3)

-Prerequisites: Restricted to upper-division Journalism majors and minors; JOUR 205*, JOUR 221*, and JOUR 300GW* or equivalents with grades of C or better.
+Prerequisites: Restricted to upper-division Journalism majors and minors; JOUR 205 or equivalent; JOUR 221 or JOUR 223 or equivalents; JOUR 300GW* or equivalent; all with grades of C or better.

-Prerequisites: Restricted to upper-division Journalism majors and minors; JOUR 300GW* with a grade of C or better; approved internship proposal required prior to registration deadline.
-JOUR 605* and JOUR 609* cannot be taken concurrently.
+Prerequisites: Restricted to upper-division Journalism majors and minors with JOUR 300GW* with a grade of C or better.
+Approved internship proposal required prior to the registration deadline.
+May not be taken concurrently with JOUR 605* and JOUR 609*.

 JOUR 667 Seminar: Topics in Journalism (Units: 3)

-Prerequisites: Restricted to upper-division Journalism majors and minors; JOUR 300GW* or equivalent with a grade of C or better; or consent of the department.
+Prerequisites: Restricted to upper-division Journalism majors and minors; JOUR 300GW* or equivalent with a grade of C or better; or permission of the department.

 JOUR 680 Advanced Multimedia Journalism (Units: 3)